ainzzorl/goodcode/_articles/homebrew-download-strategy.md

 ## Context

-Homebrew is "The Missing Package Manager for macOS (or Linux)".
+Homebrew is *The Missing Package Manager for macOS (or Linux)*.
 It offers a command line interface with commands like `brew install <package>`.

 Available packages are described with Ruby **formulae** that include download URLs and source code repositories, e.g.